mtolly/onyx/player/www/lib/howler/README.md

 The size of the inactive sounds pool.
 Once sounds are stopped or finish playing, they are marked as ended and ready for cleanup.
 We keep a pool of these to recycle for improved performance.
 Generally this doesn't need to be changed.
 It is important to keep in mind that when a sound is paused, it won't be removed from the pool and will still be considered active so that it can be resumed later.
 #### format `Array` `[]`
 howler.js automatically detects your file format from the extension, but you may also specify a format in situations where extraction won't work (such as with a SoundCloud stream).
+#### xhrWithCredentials `Boolean` `false`
+Whether or not to enable the `withCredentials` flag on XHR requests used to fetch audio files when using Web Audio API ([see reference](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials)).
 #### onload `Function`
 Fires when the sound is loaded.
 #### onloaderror `Function`
 Fires when the sound is unable to load.
 The first parameter is the ID of the sound (if it exists) and the second is the error message/code.
+#### onplayerror `Function`
+Fires when the sound is unable to play.
+The first parameter is the ID of the sound and the second is the error message/code.
 #### onplay `Function`
 Fires when the sound begins playing.
 The first parameter is the ID of the sound.
 #### onend `Function`